Contributing¶

 Command-line options¶

-Always prefer long-form options over short-form for readability in workflow files and scripts (e.g., --output not -o, --verbose not -v).
+Always prefer long-form options over short-form for readability in workflow files and scripts (--output not -o, --verbose not -v).

 CLI commands that accept a --lockfile or similar path¶

-When a CLI command accepts a path to a project file (--lockfile path/to/uv.lock), any subprocess needing the project context (uv lock, uv audit) must run with cwd=path.parent.
-Otherwise it resolves against the caller’s working directory, not the target project.
+A CLI command taking a project-file path (--lockfile path/to/uv.lock) must run any context-needing subprocess (uv lock, uv audit) with cwd=path.parent, else it resolves against the caller’s directory, not the target project.

 CLI output conventions¶